rmkerr/dotnet/Documentation/compatibility/uri-unicode-scheme-only-relative.md

 bool success = Uri.TryCreate("http:%C3%A8", UriKind.RelativeOrAbsolute, out Uri href);
 bool success = Uri.TryCreate("http:è", UriKind.RelativeOrAbsolute, out Uri href);
  ```
-To reproduce the issue the two following items must be true:
+To reproduce the NullReferenceException the two following items must be true:
-- The URI must be specified as relative by prepending it with ‘http:’ but no ‘//’.
+- The URI must be specified as relative by prepending it with ‘http:’ and not followed by ‘//’.
-- The URI must contain percent encoded Unicode or unreserved symbols.
+- The URI must contain percent-encoded Unicode or unreserved symbols.

-- [ ] Quirked // Uses some mechanism to turn the feature on or off, usually using runtime targeting, AppContext or config files.
-Needs to be turned on automatically for some situations.
+- [ ] Quirked
-- [ ] Build-time break // Causes a break if attempted to recompile
+- [ ] Build-time break

 ### Recommended Action
-Users depending on this behavior to disallow relative URIs should instead specify `T:System.UriKind.Absolute`.
+Users depending on this behavior to disallow relative URIs should instead specify `T:System.UriKind.Absolute` when creating a URI.

 ### Affected APIs
 * `T:System.Uri.TryCreate`